-- 1 While playing a track within a group whose order you want to change, press MENU. - 2 Press ► or ► until "EDIT" appears in the display, and then press ENTER. - 3 Press I or ▶ until "Move" appears in the display, and then press ENTER. - 4 Press ► or ► until " : Move" appears in the display, and then press ENTER. - Fress or to select the destination point on the disc, and then press ENTER.
+- While playing a track within a group whose order you want to change, press the jog dial. - 2 Turn the dial until "EDIT" appears in the display, and then press the jog - 3 Turn the jog dial until "Move" appears in the display, and then press the jog dial. - 4 Turn the jog dial until " ☐: Move" appears in the display, and then press the jog dial.